 NAVA and New England believe that sales charge limits on funds underlying variable annuities would be unnecessary and inconsistent with the 1996 Act.
 NAVA notes that the 1996 Act provides that for purposes of the reasonableness requirement, "the fees and charges deducted under the contract shall include all fees and charges imposed for any purpose and in any manner."
 Allstate stated that specific limits on underlying funds should not be necessary, but NASD Regulation should consider how insurance company issuers are administering the "reasonableness" requirement.
+The NASD has determined not to impose sales charge limits in the Investment Company Rule on funds underlying variable annuities.
+The Variable Contracts Rule will continue to apply exclusively to the activities of members in connection with variable contracts.

-6. Extension of Time Period for Commission Action

-NASD Regulation does not consent at this time to an extension of the time period for Commission action specified in Section 19(b)(2) of the Act.

-- 7. Basis for Summary Effectiveness Pursuant to Section 19(b)(3) or for Accelerated

-Effectiveness Pursuant to Section 19(b)(2)
+- 6. Extension of Time Period for Commission Action NASD Regulation does not consent at this time to an extension of the time period for Commis - 7.
+Basis for Summary Effectiveness Pursuant to Section 19(b)(3) or for Accelerated Effectiveness Pursuant to Section 19(b)(2) Not applicable.
+8.

+Proposed Rule Change Based on Rules of Another Self-Regulatory

+Organization or of the Commission

 Not applicable.

-- Proposed Rule Change Based on Rules of Another Self-Regulatory Organization or of the Comn

-Not applicable.

-9. Exhibit

-1. Completed notice of proposed rule change for publication in the Federal
+- 9. Exhibit - 1.
+Completed notice of proposed rule change for publication in the Federal Register undersigned thereunto duly authorized.

-Register.